miglioDev/computer-architecture-exercises/04-assembly-riscv/readme.md

 | 1012 | 3 (`arr[3]`) |
 | 1016 | 4 (`arr[4]`) |

-This example shows a very common pattern in assembly:

-- one register stores the current value (`t0`)
-- one register points to the current array element (`s0`)
-- one register controls the loop (`t1`)
-- `sw` writes values into memory
-- the address increases by 4 because each integer occupies 4 bytes
+This is a common pattern in assembly: one register holds the current value, one register points to the current array element, one register controls the loop, and the store instruction writes into memory while the pointer advances by the element size (4 for a word, 2 for a halfword, 1 for a byte).

+---

 ## 5. Program Structure, Directives and System Basics